syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 ### TextChanged Event

-This event is fired when the text in the Edit Control is changed.
+This event is fired when the text in the EditControl is changed.

 The event handler receives an argument of type EventArgs.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the TextChanged event.

 this.editControl1.TextChanged += new EventHandler(editControl1_TextChanged);

 // Set the text of the EditControl.

 this.editControl1.Text = "Sample Text";

 private void editControl1_TextChanged(object sender, EventArgs e)

 {

    // The below statement can be seen in the output window at runtime.

    Console.WriteLine(" TextChanged event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ' Handle the TextChanged event.

 AddHandler Me.editControl1.TextChanged, AddressOf editControl1_TextChanged

 ' Set the text of the EditControl.

 Me.editControl1.Text = "Sample Text"

 Private Sub editControl1_TextChanged(ByVal sender As Object, ByVal e As EventArgs)

    ' The below statement can be seen in the output window at runtime.

    Console.WriteLine(" TextChanged event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ### TextChanging Event

 This event is raised when the text is to be changed.

 The event handler receives an argument of type TextChangingEventArgs.
 The following TextChangingEventArgs members provide information, specific to this event.

 <table>
 <tr>